albator62/docker-images-plexmediaserver/README.md

 2. Download the **run-container** script (see **What You Need** above) and store it in the **/opt/docker** folder.
 Make sure to make the script executable.
   - `host# chmod +x /opt/docker/run-container`
 3. Create a new file called **container.conf** inside the **/opt/docker/plex** folder.
 The format is shown below in the **Container Configuration File Format**.
+  - For the initial setup, do **not** map port 32400 to port 8080.
+Instead map port 8080 to itself.
 4. Create and start the container.
   - `host# /opt/docker/run-container plex`
 5. Connect to the container and use **socat** to redirect port 8080 to port 32400.